In 2022, tuition for full-time students at Santa Fe College was $2,568 a year for in-state students and $9,190 a year for out-of-state students.

-Santa Fe College is a public, state institution, so it offers a reduced tuition rate of $1,872 for in-state students who attend full-time.
-For students who are not considered Florida-residents, out-of-state tuition is $7,418 a year.
+Santa Fe College is a public, state institution, so it offers a reduced tuition rate of $2,568 for students who qualify as state residents and attend full-time.

 Santa Fe College has the same tuition for international students as for those from out of state.

-Santa Fe College does not offer on-campus housing for students, so there are no charge for dorms.
+Santa Fe College does not provide on-campus housing for students, so there is no cost for housing, however students should consider other housing costs when looking at the cost of different colleges.

 Tuition and fees may vary depending on program, course level, location, and more.